Kernix13/vision-grid-express/README.md

 1. Should all buttons have an accent hover color like the home page?
 The board page and home page modal have primary color hover bg...
 2. Change the hrefs in robots.txt and sitemap.xml when/if I go live
+3. When done, combine ALL CSS into one file

 4️⃣ README.md: